 - Individualize your security process for your company’s specific operations and requirements.

 Your company is not alone if it has not addressed the prevention of cybercrime damage and has not formalized an incident response to an active threat.
 Addressing these three prongs can begin by bringing operations and security together for quarterly meetings, taking the first step to communicate risks and threats in a reliable way and creating a framework on which to build a security process.

 The most important threat protection is employee training and education.
 Ransomware, viruses and malware are often transported by routine activities such as opening email and clicking on links, “drive-by” loading of malicious software from infected websites and carrying infected USB drives to use in the building.
 Information security policies guide the company’s response to detected risks and active attacks, providing steps to take much like a disaster response handbook.
 Experienced IT professionals can provide guidance in creating the policies based on the company’s size, line of business and other factors which determine the degree of risk.

-Specific Protections for Web, Data and Email Vectors
+Information Security Protections for Web, Data and Email Vectors

 Storming Your Own Castle – Penetration Testing and Vulnerability Management

 Penetration testing provides answers on network protections and defenses.
-Experienced testing teams use specialized tools to check for known areas of weakness.
+Experienced testing information technology teams use specialized tools to check for known areas of weakness.
 With “pen testing,” IT experts can identify missing software patches, unauthorized equipment on the open internet, outdated firmware and other vulnerabilities and address them before they are successfully exploited.

 Even the most well-prepared companies are falling prey to malicious software and intrusion, resulting in damage to their reputation, as well as data assets and operations.
 Recovery can require actions similar to disaster recovery from fire or weather-related destruction such as using off-site backups.